mikel334u2/monopoly/README.md

 # monopoly
 Main project for Programming 2.
-Virtual version of monopoly using C++.
+Virtual version of Monopoly using C++.